ASafaeirad/no-thanks/README.md

 No Thanks is a small Chromium Manifest V3 extension that hides common cookie consent banners.

+## How it works?
+It detects provider, removes banner element and cleans up side-effects.
+Providers are implemented in [./src/providers](./src/providers/).

 ## Install from Release (Manual)

 1. Open the [Releases](https://github.com/ASafaeirad/no-thanks/releases) page.